junksamiad/template-sender-engine/lld/db/conversations-db-schema-v1.0.md

 # Conversations DynamoDB Schema

-This document defines the schema and implementation details for the `wa_conversation` DynamoDB table, which stores conversation data across multiple channels (WhatsApp, SMS, Email) for the AI messaging system.
+This document defines the schema and implementation details for the `conversations` DynamoDB table, which stores conversation data across multiple channels (WhatsApp, SMS, Email) for the AI messaging system.

 ## Table Purpose

-The `wa_conversation` table serves as the central repository for:
+The `conversations` table serves as the central repository for:
 - Conversation tracking and management
 - Message history and context
 - Processing status and metadata